Wafa Mustafa: Early life

 Mustafa was born in Masyaf and is the eldest of three daughters.
 Mustafa's family was politically active and liberal, and her father took Wafa to demonstrations in Damascus in support of Palestine starting at age 10.
 Mustafa protested in front of the Libyan embassy at the beginning of the First Libyan Civil War, and when Syrian authorities attacked protesters and the Syrian civil war began, she became involved in protests.

 Personal life

 In July 2013, Mustafa was diagnosed with chronic anxiety and depression.
 That year, after the death of a close friend, she kept herself in her house for three months, barely ever leaving her room except to use the bathroom, which led to severe weight loss.
 It was her father who finally convinced her to seek medical treatment.

 Mustafa, her mother, and her sister fled Syria in the week after her father Ali was arrested in July 2013, fearing they too would be arrested.
 They lived in Turkey for 3 years, facing poverty, as they had taken only their passports.

 Wafa now lives in Berlin, and she graduated from Bard College Berlin in 2020 with a degree in humanities and arts.

-Mustafa still considers Syria her home, and plans to return if the Assad regime falls.